jmmarschke/hypoallergenic-demo/readme.md

 p11project folder is used for UV management of system python
-    once devcontainer is running we can demo via:
+    once devcontainer is running we can demo via [in project root]:

-        cd ../p11project/
-        uv run test.py
+        uv run ./p11project/test.py

     UV will enforce sync of pyproject.toml in this folder with system python packages If this were a deployable container we could use dev packages for those not intended for final image